reasonml/reasonml.github.io/src/pages/guide/what-and-why.md

 - **The language for writing React**.
 Reason's [creator](https://twitter.com/jordwalke) also created [ReactJS](https://facebook.github.io/react/), whose first prototypes were written in SML, a distant cousin of OCaml.
 We've transcribed ReactML into ReactJS for wide adoption.
 A few years later, we're now iterating on the future of ReactJS through [ReasonReact](//reasonml.github.io/reason-react/).
 - **Nice, growing community**.
 I mean, we're really nice.
 I'm Canadian.
 We have members all over the world.
 If everything fails, ask in the Discord channel and [at least a few of our members in your timezone will answer](https://twitter.com/ken_wheeler/status/894298052705615872).

+### Don't Like Reason?

+Make sure you talk to us in [Discord](https://discord.gg/reasonml) first, to clear any misunderstanding/misconception!
+But if you _still_ don't like Reason, here are some alternatives:

+- [OCaml](http://ocaml.org).
+Reason's just a syntax and toolchain layer on top of OCaml.
+The OCaml<->Reason interop should be seamless since we share the same abstract syntax tree.
+BuckleScript works fine in OCaml, naturally.
+- [Elm](http://elm-lang.org).
+A cousin of ours!
+Make clean, fun webapps.
+- [PureScript](http://www.purescript.org).
+Inspired by Haskell, compiled to the web.

 Hope that helps!
 Want to know more?
 Strike a conversation with any of us in the [community](/community/)!

 _Reason is a open source community project from Facebook_.